THE MIGHTY RAVENEL

 Truck.

-I opted for the park, and shot what caught my eye along the way.
-Upon review, it was mostly just colorful subjects.
+I opted for the park and shot what caught my eye along the way, which in hindsight turned out to be mostly just colorful subjects.
 There was nothing layered, no anticipation, no chess being played.
 I was using the same creative eye as a toddler, just shooting shiny objects and primary colors.
 I was, in no way, operating at the level I was used to.
 I was barely operating at all.

 Pretty flower